 Starting with a page of brilliant oil pastel color allows for some color mixing fun.
 Reverse oil pastel drawing with a focus on line exploration makes a pencil drawing go from simple to “Pop!”

 There are a few art activities that just make me feel like I’m about ten years old again.
 Most of these have nothing to do with the rule laden art classes of school or the fancy kid’s classes that were pretty much nonexistent thirty years ago.
 I’m thinking of making snowflakes from coffee filters, leaf rubbings, and folding up silly origami shapes.

 These were things I could do all by myself with no extra “stuff” or intense instruction.

 This oil pastel drawing falls under that category.
 A few simple changes make this classic art activity even more fun.

 The beauty of a project like this is you don’t need much.
 I remember doing this with crayons.
-Oil pastels produce a much more vibrant design when you’re finished.
+Coloring with oil pastels produces a much more vibrant design when you’re finished.
 They are softer and easier to color a larger space than crayons are.
 These Sakura student quality oil pastels cost about the same price as a cup of coffee and are super vibrant.

 I recommend starting small here so your little artist doesn’t suffer from hand fatigue and give up.